Talos the Untamed: Powers and abilities

 Unlike his Skrull brethren, Talos is incapable of shapeshifting and has been branded as having a genetic defect by his people.
 To make up for this, he has been granted superhuman strength and durability and can hold his own against the likes of the Hulk.
 He possesses a cybernetic eye after losing his biological eye in combat.

 In other media

 Marvel Cinematic Universe

 Talos appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Ben Mendelsohn.
-This version is able to shapeshift, has a wife named Soren (portrayed by Sharon Blynn) and a daughter named G'iah (portrayed by Auden L. Ophuls and Harriet L. Ophuls as a child, and by Emilia Clarke as an adult), and is the leader of a faction of Skrull refugees attempting to escape a genocidal war waged by the Kree.
+This version is able to shapeshift, has a wife named Soren and a daughter named G'iah, and is the leader of a faction of Skrull refugees attempting to escape a genocidal war waged by the Kree.